 History of Chhath Puja

 As already discussed, Chhath Puja relates to Vedas.
 The references for this festival can be found in both primary epics of the Hindu religion: Ramayana and Mahabharata.
 Take a look:

 - In Mahabharata, there are incidences where Draupadi and the Pandavas perform the rituals of Chhath Puja.
 They worship Lord Sun on the advice of Dhaumya, the noble sage.
 They do so with the desire of regaining their reign of Indraprastha.

 - Many people believe that Chhath rituals were started by Surya Putra Karan, as he was the son of Surya.

 - There is another mythological story related to Chhath Puja as well.
 The story belongs to Ramayana.
 The instance tells that Lord Rama, and Devi Sita had kept fast and offered Puja to the Lord Sun in the month of Kartik during their coronation when they returned to Ayodhya after their exile.

 Significance of Chhath Puja

 The sunset and sunrise periods hold utmost importance during Chhath Puja.
 These two periods are considered vital because it is only during these periods that a human can safely transcend into solar energy.
 The low level of UV rays makes it safe for humans.

 The significance of the Chhath Puja relates to providing mental calmness.
 It detoxifies the human mind and body.
-Chhath Puja is known to enhance the energy level, and immunity reduces the frequency of anger, remove jealousy and negative emotions as well.
+Chhath Puja is known to enhance the energy level, and immunity reduces the frequency of anger, removes jealousy and negative emotions as well.

 The main deity worshipped during the Chhath Puja is Chhathi Maiya.
 In Vedas, Chhathi Maiya is known by the name Usha.
 According to some scholars, Usha Mata was the consort or lover of the Lord Sun, but many take her as the wife of the Lord.